Table of Contents

 Make sure that none of ls-R

-databases are included in PLIST
+databases are included in PLIST, as

 they will be removed only by the kpathsea package.